zhanglong-jim/Steering-of-Epistemic-Humility/README.md

-# Minimal Anonymous Reproduction
+# Anonymous Reproduction

-This minimal package has only one code file and one instruction file.
+This package has only one code file and one instruction file.

 - `verify_paper_results_one_cell.py`: copy-paste Colab cell that verifies the paper-facing results from the result zips.